This is based on opinion. Please don't list it on a work's trope example list.

 Saria's sacrifice at the end of the temple.
 She agrees to give up living in Hyrule forever.
 To leave her friends, her home, the Lost Woods, everything she knows for something she knows next to nothing about.
 The other sages had to make this kind of sacrifice as well.
 The fact that they don't have to do so in the child timeline sweetens the deal, but it's still sad that they had to do it at all.

 Your return to the Sacred Forest Meadow as an adult.
 Link slowly and mournfully strides up to Saria's sitting-stump and then stops right in front of it while the camera lingers on it for awhile.

 Ingo's oppression.
 Winning Epona had never been quite so satisfying.

-Every single one of the conversation with the newly awakened sages.
+Every single one of the conversations with the newly awakened sages.
 It's utterly heart-wrenching, seeing these people accepting their new roles, but with the remorse of the cost that it has for them.

 The official timeline has a branch in which Link fails at the end of the game.
 Think about that.